kaunghtut24/Gemini_Advanced_Chat/README.md

 1. **File Upload Errors:** Ensure you're uploading supported file formats.
 The application will show a warning for unsupported files.

-2. **API Key Issues:** Make sure your API key is correctly set in the `.env.local` file and that it has the necessary permissions.
+2. **API Key Issues:**
+   - Make sure your API key is correctly set in the `.env.local` file
+   - Verify the variable name is `VITE_API_KEY` (not `GEMINI_API_KEY` or `API_KEY`)
+   - Restart the development server after changing environment variables
+   - Check browser console for error messages like "An API Key must be set when running in a browser"
+   - Ensure your API key has the necessary permissions from Google AI Studio

 3. **React Warnings:** This version has been optimized to eliminate common React warnings like "setState during render" and "hooks order violations."

+4. **Development Server Issues:** If you encounter CORS or loading issues, make sure to run `npm run dev` and access the app at `http://localhost:5173`

 ## 📄 License